regisrex/string-hunt/README.md

 ```
 ## Contributing
-Contributors are welcomed, you can contribute by  opening an issue or making a pull request (with is better 😀).
+Contributors are welcomed, you can contribute by  opening an issue or making a pull request (which is better 😀).

 ## Maintainers
 It is maintained by [@pacifiquem](https://github.com/pacifiquem) and [@regisrex](https://github.com/regisrex)